ApamaCommunity/apama-vscode-extensions/README.md

 ## Create Project

-The apama_project tool can be used to create projects which are compatible with the eclipse-based 'Software Ag Designer' IDE, and will also allow you to edit Designer created projects in vscode.
+The apama_project tool can be used to create projects which are compatible with the eclipse-based IDE, and will also allow you to edit Designer created projects in vscode.

 ![project support](images/4-project-create.gif)